 If your handwriting is very difficult to read, you may ask your center to copy (make a transcript of) your work.
 This means that, at the end of the test, you will read out your answers to the copier, including all the punctuation.
 The copier will write down an exact copy of your answers, including any mistakes in grammar, spelling or punctuation.

 6. Help filling in your answer sheets

-You may ask for permission to use transparent coloured overlays if you normally use them.
-You must notify your test centre at least 6 weeks prior to the test.
+You may ask for permission to use transparent colored overlays if you normally use them.
+You must notify your test center at least six weeks prior to the test.